COVID-Safe Student-Led Activities

 - Spaces can only be booked with a valid approved safety risk assessment (SRA).
 You will also need to submit a COVID-Safe Event Plan.
 If the University does not have both approved documents on file, Security or other staff may request a copy, which must be provided.
 If one cannot be provided, or was not approved by the University, the stall or activity must cease immediately and be removed.
 Security or other staff may also request a student to produce their Student ID, or other form of photo identification, as outlined under clause 10(c) of the Student Behaviour Policy.

 - We ask that proposed events are shared with LTSA at least two weeks in advance of the event to ensure the University has time to approve the activity and for a space to be booked.
+Please note this includes the submission of the SRA at least two weeks before the proposed event date.
 The University is keen to promote student engagement on campus and will work as fast as it can to approve activities with the correct documentation.

 - Noting LTSU’s distinct identity, there is a separate process whereby LTSU submit proposed events to the Deputy Vice-Chancellor (Students) on the 15th of the proceeding month.
 This also applies to the MASO and ISA.